-Staff Response: The applicant has provided a written statement addressing the decision criteria (Attachment C), which is addressed below in the staff report.
+Finding: The applicant has provided a written statement address the decision criteria (Attachment C), which is addressed below.
 The City's Housing Needs Analysis (HNA), which identifies a surplus of approximately 1,975 acres for single family residential development and a deficit of 207 acres available for multifamily residential development, has been accepted by the City Council with a work plan listing the conversion of single family to multi-family as needed to meet the projected multi-family land deficit.